General election is now a democratic imperative, says Sturgeon

 Ms Truss will remain in post until a successor formally takes over as Conservative Party leader.

 She will become the shortest-serving prime minster in British history when she stands down.
+A new leader will be appointed within a week.

 Reacting to the news of Ms Truss's resignation, the first minister tweeted: "There are no words to describe this utter shambles adequately.
-It's beyond hyperbole - & parody.
+It's beyond hyperbole - and parody.

 "Reality though is that ordinary people are paying the price.
 The interests of the Tory party should concern no-one right now.

-"A General Election is now a democratic imperative."
+"A general election is now a democratic imperative."

 Ms Truss was elected by the Tory membership in September, but she lost authority after a series of U-turns.